cyclic-software/docs/docs/troubleshooting/main-entry-point-does-not-exist.md

 # Main entry point does not exist

-If you get an error in the deploy log that says that your `package.json` points to a file that does not exist, here is how to fix.
+If you get an error in the deploy log that says that your `package.json` points to a file that does not exist, here is how to fix it.

 ## Error message